-- Aid other divisions/departments within the State of Michigan when assigned. - Participate in various groups and committees. - Other duties as assigned.
+- Aid other divisions/departments within the State of Michigan when assigned. - Assist in GNA program projects as needed. - Participate in various groups and committees. - Other duties as assigned.

-16. Describe the types of decisions you make independently in your position and tell who and/or what is affected by those decisions.
-Use additional sheets, if necessary.
+16. Describe the types of decisions made independently in this position and tell who or what is affected by those decisions.